ivarkaram/rosalind_problems/open_reading_frames/README.md

 Given a DNA string s in fasta format, return every distinct candidate protein string that can be translated from ORFs of s.
+Parts of find_orfs function credited Revanth Reddy on the Rosalind forum for the pedagogic solution.